 Corporate governance codes

 FMO promotes diversity at all levels, including the Management Board and Supervisory Board.
-As principle 2.1.5 of the Code requires, FMO has diversity policies, which are included in the profiles of the Supervisory Board and the Management Board.
-The aim is to have well-balanced boards, which are up to their task and can come to good solutions, while considering the members’ different perspectives, backgrounds and experiences.
-The Supervisory Board consisted of 50% men and 50% women in the first half of 2019; since mid-June there is one open vacancy.
-In 2019, the Management Board consisted of 33% men and 67% women.
+As principle 2.1.5 of the Code requires, FMO has diversity policies, which have been applied to the profiles of the Supervisory Board and the Management Board.
+Our aim is to have well-balanced boards, which are up to their task and can come to good solutions, while considering the members’ different perspectives, backgrounds and experiences.
+The Management Board has one African member, Fatoumata Bouaré.
+The Supervisory Board also has one non-Dutch member, Dugald Agble, who has the Ghanaian and British nationality.
+The Supervisory Board consisted of 50% men and 50% women after the appointment of three new Supervisory Board members in April 2020.
+The Management Board, when at full capacity, consisted of 33% men and 67% women.
 In both boards, the ages of the members are well distributed, and knowledge and experience comply with the applicable matrices.
-The Management Board has one African member, Fatoumata Bouaré.

 The relevant principles and best practice provisions of the new Corporate Governance Code have been implemented, with the exception of the following principles and best practice provisions, which can be explained as follows:

 BPP 1.3.6: This provision only applies if the company does not have an internal auditor.
 FMO does have an internal auditor.

 BPP 2.2.2: This provision refers to reappointment of Supervisory Board members.
 The third term of four years, as meant in the previous version of the Corporate Governance Code, is split into two terms of two years in the current version of the Corporate Governance Code.
 Section 2.7 of the Supervisory Board Standing Rules, which deals with reappointments and the duration thereof, will be amended accordingly at the next revision.
 As of 23 April 2020, none of the Supervisory Board members exceeded the eight year term.